Oxid15/Image-Smoothing-Algorithm-Based-on-Gradient-Analysis/README.md

 Here is the output of Canny edge detector that was applied on the image with and without preprocessing with our filter.
 ![edges](/images/edge_detection.png)

-## Code usage
+## How to use code
 Libraries used:
-  - opencv 4.3.0 for the usage of Mat type
+  - opencv 4.3.0 if you want Mat type support

 Here is the simple example of filter usage with opencv Mat images: